uuid6/new-uuid-encoding-techniques-ietf-draft/draft-davis-uuidrev-alternate-uuid-encoding-methods.md

 It should be noted that some symbols like the dollar sign ($) may sort before numbers while other special such as an underscore (_) will be sorted after the uppercase characters but before the lowercase characters if sorted via their ASCII values.

-If an implementation would like to ensure the sort order of the encoded value remains the same as the Base02 (binary) or Base10 (integer) value one should scrutinize the position of the underlying BaseXX alphabets, their ordering and the includes symbols.
+If an implementation would like to ensure the sort order of the encoded value remains the same as the Base02 (binary) or Base10 (decimal) value one should scrutinize the position of the underlying BaseXX alphabets, their ordering and the includes symbols.

 Some Examples to illustrate the ordering trends: